 How do I know if a collection agency is harassing me?

-If you believe a collection agency may be calling you excessively (more than once per day), using abusive language, threatening illegal actions, or contacting you outside of 8 a.m. to 9 p.m., these could potentially be signs of harassment.
-Document all interactions and consider consulting with a debt collection attorney.
+If you believe a collection agency may be calling you excessively (more than once per day), using abusive language, threatening illegal actions, or contacting you outside 8 a.m. to 9 p.m., these could potentially be signs of harassment.
+Document all interactions and consider consulting The Wood Law Firm.

 Can I sue a collection agency for harassment?

-Yes, if you believe a collection agency has violated the Fair Debt Collection Practices Act (FDCPA), you may be able to file a lawsuit.
+Yes, if you believe an agency has violated the FDCPA, you may be able to file a lawsuit.
 You could potentially be entitled to up to $1,000 in statutory damages plus attorney fees if violations are proven.

 What should I do if a debt collector calls my workplace?

-If you believe a debt collector is calling your workplace and you’ve asked them to stop, this may violate the FDCPA.
-You can send them a written request to cease workplace contact, and if they continue, you may have grounds for a complaint.
+If you believe a collector is calling your workplace and you’ve asked them to stop, this may violate the FDCPA.
+Send them a written request to cease workplace contact.
+If they continue, you may have grounds for a complaint.

 Can debt collectors threaten to arrest me?

-No, debt collectors cannot threaten arrest for unpaid consumer debt.
-If you believe a collector has threatened arrest, this may be a serious FDCPA violation and should be reported immediately.
+No, collectors cannot threaten arrest for unpaid consumer debt.
+If you believe a collector has threatened arrest, this may be a serious FDCPA violation and should be reported immediately to The Wood Law Firm.

 What if I think the debt collector is lying about how much I owe?